The Gambia: Climate

+Nature and wildlife

+Biodiversity in The Gambia is extremely rich given the country's size, and considered to be of global significance.

+Plant assemblages consist of mangrove swamp along the river, wetland in lowland areas through to savanna woodland and a plateau dominated by sandhills in the upland region.
+There is a rich array of birdlife, with over 500 resident species.
+The national animal is the spotted hyena.
+Pygmy hippopotamuses and crocodiles may be found in the river system while common African species such as chimpanzees, baboons, antelopes, and warthogs are also present.
+30 amphibian and 74 reptile species have been recorded including tortoises, snakes and various lizards; while over 500 fish species can be found in the marine and aquatic environments together with marine mammals including dolphins, whales and the rare West African manatee.

 Government and politics

 The Gambia gained independence from the United Kingdom on 18 February 1965.
 From 1965 to 1994, the country was ostensibly a multi-party liberal democracy.
-It was ruled by Dawda Jawara and his People's Progressive Party (PPP).
+It was ruled by Sir Dawda Jawara and his People's Progressive Party (PPP).
 However, the country never experienced political turnover during this period and its commitment to succession by the ballot box was never tested.
 In 1994, a military coup propelled a commission of military officers to power, known as the Armed Forces Provisional Ruling Council (AFPRC).
 After two years of direct rule, a new constitution was written and in 1996, the leader of the AFPRC, Yahya Jammeh, was elected as president.
 He ruled in an authoritarian style until the 2016 election, which was won by Adama Barrow, backed by a coalition of opposition parties.

+According to the 2023 V-Dem Democracy Indices, the Gambia is ranked 68th of 179 nations worldwide and the 11th of 56 in Africa.